dominodatalab/domino-quickstart-dask/README.md

 2. For the base image select "Start from a custom base image" and enter `daskdev/dask:2022.1.0`
 3. The option "Automatically make compatible with Domino" will be gone after selecting "Dask" in the following step
 3. Select "Dask" under "Supported Clusters"
-4. (Admins only or users who have an organization setup) Edit visibility if desired, then create the environment.
+4. Edit visibility if desired (relevant for admins or users sharing with an organization)
 5. Select "Customize before building"
 6. Edit the Dockerfile, then add the following to the Dockerfile instructions.